 Carbon Trade Exchange (CTX) is the world’s first carbon trading blockchain platform and a collaborator with the United Nations CDM registry.
 Its services support the full carbon credit trading lifecycle.
 CTX trades Gold Standard, Verified Carbon Standard, and UN CDM credits (VER, CER, VCU, EUA, EUAA).

 AirCarbon Exchange (ACX)

 AirCarbon Exchange (ACX) is a carbon trading platform launched in 2019 in Singapore.
 The platform uses both traditional central order book architecture and blockchain technologies to accelerate carbon credit purchasing, clearing, and settlement.
 Its engines can match nearly 10,000 trades per second with complete blockchain transparency.
 ACX now has over 90 clients, including corporate entities, carbon project developers, startups, and other industry stakeholders.

 Toucan was launched in 2021 to bring the tokenization of carbon credits to Web3 and improve liquidity and accessibility in the digital carbon market.
 It uses Base Carbon Tonne (BCT) and Nature Carbon Tonne (NTC) as carbon credits that, after tokenization, form unified reference tokens (TCO2).
 Once converted to TCO2, carbon credits share standardized data regardless of their source registry, which de-siloes the market and enhances trading accessibility and transparency.

-While these platforms are growing fast, the tokenization of carbon credits has a few challenges that platform developers should be aware of.
+While these carbon credit exchange platforms are growing rapidly, carbon credit tokenization has several issues that platform developers should be aware of.

 The legal link between tokens and carbon credits